"Correct Grip and Stance"

 Frequently Asked Questions

-What is the purpose of the trick shot demonstrated by JaredAF?
+What is the purpose of the over-the-shoulder trick shot?

-What equipment is used in the trick shot demonstration?
+What equipment was used for the trick shot demonstration?

-The demonstration involves a large-frame revolver, an 8-inch steel plate target set at 25 yards, and a shiny measuring tape used as a mirror for aiming.
+The demonstration involved a large-frame revolver, an 8-inch steel plate target placed at 25 yards, and a reflective measuring tape used as a mirror for aiming.

 Related News